Optimum Nutrition Gold Standard Review Singapore

 After years of buying protein powder in Singapore, here's what actually matters when you're standing in Guardian trying to decide which tub to bring home.

 Heat and humidity storage.
 Singapore's climate kills powder quality fast.
-I learned this the hard way when a $120 tub of ISO100 turned into concrete chunks after three months in my kitchen cabinet.
+I learned this the hard way when a tub of whey turned into concrete chunks after three months in my kitchen cabinet.
 Store tubs in air-conditioned spaces, use airtight containers, and buy smaller sizes if you don't use much.
-That 10lb bulk size might seem like good value until half of it goes bad.
+The 10lb bulk size might seem like good value until half of it goes bad.

 Guardian vs online pricing.
-Guardian and Watsons mark up protein powder by 40-60% compared to Amazon.sg or supplement specialty stores like Nutrition Depot.
-A 5lb Gold Standard tub costs $160+ at Guardian but $110 on Amazon with free delivery.
+Guardian and Watsons mark up protein powder significantly versus Amazon SG or supplement specialty stores like Nutrition Depot.
 The convenience premium is real — only buy from pharmacy chains if you need it immediately.

 Expiration dates matter more here.
 The heat accelerates protein degradation.
 Always check manufacturing dates on tubs, especially at smaller supplement shops that might have slow turnover.
 I've seen 18-month-old protein being sold at full price.
 If a tub looks dusty or the label is faded, skip it.